Sir Don Bradman Net Worth Details

 Bradman was demoted to the twelfth man for the second test after scores of 18 and 1.
 After scoring 863 runs in the First Test, Bill Ponsford suffered an injury early in the game, forcing Bradman to field as a replacement while England amassed 636.

-The fifth and final Test was won by the developing Australian team.
+The developing Australian team won the fifth and final Test.
 Bradman led all scorers with 123 in the first innings and was present at the wicket when his captain, Jack Ryder, struck the game-winning runs in the second.

-As of 2023, the Australian former cricketer Sir Don Bradman has a net worth of $7 million.
+Sir Don Bradman’s net worth is estimated to be $7 million as of 2025.
 The Australian cricketer’s prime source of income was from acing at test matches and winning major tournaments.

 Salary and Endorsement

 Bradman would be financially stable and able to maintain a connection to the game with a yearly salary of £1,000.
-On January 18, 1939, the club’s committee chose former Test batsman Vernon Ransford over Bradman, with the chairman casting the deciding decision.
+On January 18, 1939, the club’s committee chose former Test batsman Vernon Ransford over Bradman, with the chairman deciding.
 Not much is known about his endorsement as he played many decades ago.

 Quick Facts